brightspot/react-examples/graphql-schema-versioning/README.md

 # Schema Versioning

 GraphQL endpoints are versionless, following [best practices](https://graphql.org/learn/best-practices/#versioning) schemas should evolve without breaking changes, but that does not mean breaking changes won't occur.
-As a schema evolves, it is best to have a process to detect any potential problems.
+As a schema evolves, it is best to have a process to detect changes and any potential problems.

 Brightspot stores a record whenever a schema changes and can be viewed in Brightspot.
 This example demonstrates how to track changes to schemas and compare schema versions programatically.
 The front-end application uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view schema changes before updating any code (helping you catch any breaking changes), and also [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema version.